osism/osism.github.io/docs/guides/operations-guide/rookify.md

 ### Run

-:::warning
+:::note
-    Currenlty rookify executes per default
+    Rookify executes the preflight mode, i.e. `--dry-run`, per default.
 :::

-Currenlty rookify executes per default.
-This means: if you run rookify like so `.venv/bin/rookify`, it will start the migration as configured in `config.yaml`.
+Currently rookify executes the preflight mode, i.e. `--dry-run`, per default.
+This means: if you run rookify without any additional arguments, it will run all preflight checks of the modules and their (indirect) dependent modules as configured in `config.yaml`.

 ### --dry-run